Cellular Energy

 Phase One: Light Reactions

-Light-dependent Reactions : The light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.
+light reactions : Light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.

 capture light energy.
 Photosynthesi

-Phases of photosynthesis : Photosynthesis occurs in two phases: light-dependent reactions, converting light energy into chemical energy as ATP and NADPH, and light-independent reactions, using these to form glucose.
+phases of photosynthesis : Photosynthesis occurs in two phases: light-dependent reactions where light energy is converted to chemical energy in the forms of ATP and NADPH, and light-independent reactions where these energy carriers help synthesize glucose.

 s begins when sunlight